chrislittleboy/website/content/_index.markdown

 # Chris Littleboy

 This website has some information about me, some posts related to my research, and some posts about other topics that I find interesting.
 A combination of academic marketing and a digital soap box!
-Everything will be short-form, and I hope you enjoy reading!
+Everything will be short-form, and I hope you enjoy reading.